To Home Page

 Do not forget to connect your serial infrared receiver to the serial port of your computer!

 The TV USB stick I use - PCTV Systems tripleStick T2 (292e) - has a built-in IR receiver.
 I discovered that my home-brew IR receiver does not work whenever the driver for the PCTV stick is loaded first, i.e. before the driver of the home-brew receiver is loaded.
+Which driver is loaded first, differs per boot, so sometimes my home-brew receiver works and sometimes is does not.

 How to show loaded IR drivers